Core/Entity classes

 ### Example

-This is the CSS that allows having an image banner in the Devices view:
+This CSS adds an image banner to the Devices view:

 ```css